etternagame/etterna/Docs/Building.md

 - Windows: An installer is available at the [doxygen website](http://www.doxygen.nl/download.html).
 As with [cppcheck](#cppcheck), make sure the executable binary directory is added to your path.

 Doxygen within CMake is able to use [graphviz](https://www.graphviz.org/download/) to generate better looking relationship/hierarchy graphs.
 You can see how to download it for your operating system at the [graphgiz download page](https://www.graphviz.org/download/).

+### LDoc

+Etterna uses [LDoc](https://github.com/stevedonovan/LDoc) to generate Lua documentation.
+We reccomend installing [LuaRocks](https://github.com/luarocks/luarocks), and then installing LDoc through LuaRocks.
+Similar to Doxygen, it will only create the `ldoc` target if it can find the `ldoc` command in your system path.